cao-awa/Conium/README.md

 | Fabric loom |  1.9.2   | 1.9.2 or other could be use |
 |   Minecraft | 1.21.4!! |   Only 1.21.4 can be use    |

+## Discord server
+You can join ours [discord](https://discord.com/invite/BUY2xQr37N) server to chat with Conium community！

 ## Data driven

 See the [Data driven](./document/data-driven/README.md)